nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 **Explanation**

-1. DeleteModuleCommand calls deleteModule(indexToRemove, modules, storage, uniID) of Storage class.
+1. DeleteModuleCommand calls deleteModule(indexToRemove, modules, moduleStorage, uniID) of ModuleStorage class.
 2. indexToDelete and counterUpToIndexToDelete variables of type Int are initialised.
 3. In the circumstance where indexToRemove is -1, deleteModule function will return false.
 4. It will then loop through the list of modules and counterUpToIndexToDelete will keep incrementing until it is equal